 Get Help from the Pros

-Sometimes in order to save money, you have to spend a little first.
+Sometimes to save money, you have to spend a little first.
 One way, in particular, is to get a professional home energy audit.
-These can be very beneficial over time as an expert will come out to your home and point out everything that is responsible for your large monthly bill, as well as give you suggestions on what you can do to lower that bill.
+These can be very beneficial over time as an expert will come out to your home and point out everything responsible for your large monthly bill, as well as give you suggestions on what you can do to lower that bill.

 Some things they may point out to you are your home’s insulation problems.
 Many homes’ “envelopes” are not as tight as they could be because of things like leaky ductwork in crawlspaces and attics and poor insulation in walls and ceilings.